mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 A value interpolated along the continuous mathematical function defined by the arguments, with the target as the input to the function.

+The input expression is matched against the keys in the stop dictionary.
+The keys may be feature attribute values, zoom levels, or heatmap densities.
+The values may be constant values or `NSExpression` objects.
+For example, you can use a stop dictionary with the zoom levels 0, 10, and 20 as keys and the colors yellow, orange, and red as the values.

 ### `mgl_numberWithFallbackValues:`